tharanisaritha46-alt/oss-audit-24mim10250/README.md

-# oss-audit-24MIM10074
+# oss-audit-24MIM10250

 This is my Open Source Software lab repo for auditing **Git** on **Ubuntu 24.04 (WSL2)**.

-I’m **Abhijeet** (`Abhijeet`, reg no `24MIM10074`).
+I’m **Saritha Tharani** (`Saritha Tharani`, reg no `24MIM10250`).
 I wrote a few small shell scripts to pull basic system info, check package info, audit a couple of directories, and scan a log file for keyword matches.

 ## What’s inside